VDS Purposes and Commitments

 The Divinity School is committed to the faith that brought the church into being, and it believes that one comes more authentically to grasp that faith by a critical and open examination of the Hebraic and Christian traditions.
-It understands this faith to have import for the common life of men and women in the world.
+It understands this faith to have import for the common life of human beings in the world.
 Thus the school is committed to assisting its community in achieving a critical and reflective understanding of Christian faith and in discerning the implications of that faith for the church, society, and the lives of individuals.
 Concretely, this commitment entails the education of those who will be forceful representatives of the faith and effective agents in working for a more just and humane society, for the development of new and better modes of ministry, and for leadership in church and society that will help to alleviate the ills besetting individuals and groups.
 It entails as well the education of individuals who have, or are helped to develop, strong resources of personal faith, without which their leadership in church and community would be jeopardized.

 The school affirms its commitment to do all in its power to combat the idolatry of racism and ethnocentrism that remains widespread in our society.
 Positively, this includes a commitment to take full account of the contributions of African Americans, Hispanic Americans, Asian Americans, and Native Americans.
 It requires the appointment of faculty members and the recruitment of students from these groups and adequate provision for their support.
 The school recognizes a special connection with the contributions of the black church to church and society and a commitment to further these contributions.